mooltipass/minible/updating_your_device.md

 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/minible_update_with_password.png?raw=true)

 In the "Upload Password" text field, enter the hexadecimal string present in your update file name (the 'yyyyyyyyyyy' in update\_xxxx\_from_bundle\_a\_to\_b\_**yyyyyyyyyyy**.img).
 Then click on the "Select Bundle File" button and select your update file.
-The upload will start automatically and your will display this screen:
+The upload will start automatically and your unit will display this screen:

 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/firmware_file_update.png?raw=true)